Documentation Home

 For MySQL to support FIPS mode, these system requirements must be satisfied:

-In addition, MySQL must be compiled with an OpenSSL version that is certified for use with FIPS.
+1. MySQL must be compiled with an OpenSSL version that is certified for use with FIPS.
 OpenSSL 1.0.2 and OpenSSL 3.0 are certified, but OpenSSL 1.1.1 is not.
-Binary distributions for recent versions of MySQL are compiled using OpenSSL 3.0.9 on some platforms, which means they are not certified for FIPS.
-This leads to tradeoffs in available MySQL features, depending on system and MySQL configuration:
+Binary distributions for recent versions of MySQL are compiled using OpenSSL 3.0 on some platforms, which means they are not certified for FIPS.
+This means you have the following options, depending on system and MySQL configuration:

-• Use a system that has OpenSSL 1.0.2 and the required FIPS Object Module.
-In this case, you can enable FIPS mode for MySQL if you use a binary distribution compiled using OpenSSL 1.0.2, or compile MySQL from source using OpenSSL 1.0.2.
-However, in this case, you cannot use the TLSv1.3 protocol or ciphersuites (which require OpenSSL 1.1.1).
-In addition, you are using an OpenSSL version that reached End of Life status at the end of 2019.
+• Use a system that has OpenSSL 3.0 and the required FIPS object module.
+In this case, you can enable FIPS mode for MySQL if you use a binary distribution compiled using OpenSSL 3.0, or compile MySQL from source using OpenSSL 3.0.

 For general information about upgrading to OpenSSL 3.0, see OpenSSL 3.0 Migration Guide.

-• At runtime, the OpenSSL library and OpenSSL FIPS Object Module must be available as shared (dynamically linked) objects.
-It is possible to build statically linked OpenSSL objects, but MySQL cannot use them.
+2. At runtime, the OpenSSL library and OpenSSL FIPS Object Module must be available as shared (dynamically linked) objects.

 Note

-MySQL enables control of FIPS mode on the server side and the client side:
+MySQL 8.0.34 and earlier: Control of FIPS mode on the server side and the client side was accomplished using the system variables listed here:

 • The ssl_fips_mode system variable controls whether the server operates in FIPS mode.